Masterkatt3n/new_boots/fresh/ReadMe.txt

 A script to automize application and program installations, intended mostly for fresh Windows installations with a feature debloating most preinstalled apps.

 The folder NEEDS to be placed in the root directory!!
-If root isnt't "c:", the driveletter needs to be switched in the script.
+If you have to create a new one, make sure to name it "fresh".
+If root isnt't "c:", the driveletter in install.ps1 needs to change accordingly.

 Make changes or add to the list of applications in the install script and read both before running.

 To get the Oh-My-Posh module to work properly, changes to the Font Settings need to be made in Windows Terminal.
-AutoHotkey is needed for Chocolatey to run properly, it's already in the lists of applications to download.
+AutoHotkey is needed for Chocolatey to run , it's already in the lists of applications to download.

 Enter the settings by clicking the icon next to the "new tab" in the Terminal, or press <Crtl+,>.